robintsunny/StudyGuideNotes/javascript.md

 ### What's the difference between the DOMContentLoaded and load event triggers?
 DOMContentLoaded – the browser fully loaded HTML, and the DOM tree is built, but external resources like pictures <img> and stylesheets may be not yet loaded. load – the browser loaded all resources (images, styles etc).

+### Discuss the differences between let, const, and var.
+What are their respective scopings?
+let and const are block scoped, var is not let can be changed, const can only change its properties let and const are not hoisted, var declarations are hoisted but not their assignment